Should I Consider a Lung Cancer Clinical Trial?

 - Agents for cancer prevention – Researchers have multiple trials for people at high risk for lung cancer, including studies of new and existing agents that may prevent the progression of premalignant lesions to cancer.

-- New surgical tactics – Surgeons are exploring methods such as the use of laser-light therapy (photodynamic therapy) during surgery and lung suffusion, wherein anticancer drugs are delivered only to the lung, minimizing the exposure of the rest of the body to potential toxicity.
+- New surgical tactics – Surgeons are exploring methods such as physical therapy before surgery, using laser-light therapy (photodynamic therapy) during surgery, and lung suffusion, a procedure that delivers anticancer drugs only to the lung, minimizing the exposure of the rest of the body to potential toxicity.

 - Novel radiation techniques – Radiating the tumor with unprecedented precision allows radiation oncologists to deliver far higher and more effective radiation doses in fewer treatments and with decreased side effects.